TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory

+To understand the scope of tiered-memory in hyperscale applications, we develop {\pebstool}, a light-weight user-space memory access behavior characterization tool.
+The objective of developing \pebstool is to allow users hop on any existing datacenter production machine and readily deploy it without disrupting the running application(s) and modifying the underline kernel. \pebstool's overhead needs to be comparatively lower such that it does not notably affect a production application's behavior. \pebstool's prime use case is to understand an application's memory access behavior, {\ie}, what fraction of an application's memory remains hot-warm-cold, how long a page survive on a specific temperature tier, how frequently they get accessed and so on.
+In practice, to characterize a certain type of application, we expect to run \pebstool for a few hours on a tiny fraction of servers in the whole fleet.

-\pebstool consists of two primary components -- a \collector and a {\processor} -- running simultaneously on two different threads.
-The \collector utilizes the PEBS mechanism of modern processor's performance monitoring unit (PMU) to collect hardware-level performance events related to memory accesses.
-The \processor uses the sampled information to generate insights on a workload's memory access behavior.
+Considering the above objectives, we design \pebstool with two primary components -- a \collector and a \processor -- running simultaneously on two different threads. \collector utilizes the PEBS mechanism of modern CPUs to collect hardware-level performance events related to memory accesses. \processor uses the sampled information to generate insights.

-\paragraph{\collector} In modern CPUs, when the total number of a particular hardware event exceeds a specified threshold, PMU generates an overflow interrupt and dumps the hardware event records to a software-configured sampling buffer.
-To capture the memory access information, the \collector samples last level cache misses for demand loads (event \texttt{MEM\_LOAD\_RETIRED.L3\_MISS}) and TLB misses for demand stores (event \texttt{MEM\_INST\_RETIRED.ALL\_STORES}).
-The sampled records provide us with the \textsc{PID} and virtual memory address target for the memory access events.

-Like any other sampling mechanism, the accuracy of PEBS depends on the sampling rate -- frequent samples will provide higher accuracy.
-High sampling rate, however, demands larger sampling buffer and more CPU resources.
-In our fleets, we find that one sample for every 200 events is a good trade-off point for balancing between overhead and accuracy.